The Time Tunnel: 2002 remake

 In 2002, Fox showed interest in remaking this series.
 A pilot was produced by Twentieth Century Fox Television, Fox Television Studios, and Regency Television in association with Irwin Allen Properties.
 Kevin Burns and Jon Jashni were executive producers.
 Sheila Allen was credited as one of the producers.
 The series was not ordered by Fox so as to make room in its schedule for Joss Whedon's Firefly.

 The pilot had a darker and more serious tone than the original 1966 series.
-Doug Phillips (David Conrad) is the main character, and Tony Newman's character was replaced by Toni Newman, a minor female character.
-The unaired pilot episode is available on DVD from Fox Home Entertainment on The Time Tunnel: Volume Two, Disc Four.
+Doug Phillips (David Conrad) is the main character, and the other is Toni Newman (Andrea Roth).
+The unaired pilot episode is available on DVD from Fox Home Entertainment on The Time Tunnel: Volume Two.

 In this remake, the 2002 Time Tunnel is a Department of Energy research project into nuclear fusion, which produces nearly limitless energy.
 When the reactor was initiated (not shown in the episode), that caused an unintended "time storm" which uncontrollably changed history.
 The DOE was able to anchor one end of the storm by using the Tunnel like a lightning rod.

 On their way into the tunnel complex, Flynn tells Doug Phillips, a former friend, that the latter has been recruited because he has a detailed knowledge of the Battle of Hürtgen Forest.
 The head of the Time Tunnel project likens their team to FEMA—they don't send a team back for a rain storm but they do for hurricanes.
 However, they can only go through time to where the other end of the storm is at the current moment, so they have a limited period to fix what is wrong and to be retrieved by the Time Tunnel.

 The team (Doug, Toni, Flynn, J.D., and Wix) must travel to the Battle of Hürtgen Forest in 1944 Germany during World War II.
 They plan to retrieve a person moved there by the time storm from 1546.
 During the mission, Doug Phillips meets his grandfather, a soldier who will be killed in the battle.
 Doug knows this, but cannot tell his ancestor and save his life because it would change history.
 Toni Newman tells Doug she used to have three brothers and two sisters before the time storm accident but is now an only child.
 The time travelers learn the displaced person is a now-confused medieval monk who carries bubonic plague.
 When the team is almost captured, two members switch to German uniforms and pretend to be Colonel Klink and (Sergeant) Schultz, complete with fake documents.
-Everyone who came in contact with the monk is given an antibiotic injection and the time ripples stop.
-But Flynn has been fatally stabbed, so he reveals Phillips was a bitter man before the time storm, but he now has a family.
+Everyone who came in contact with the monk is given an antibiotic injection and the time ripples stop, but Flynn has been fatally stabbed, so he reveals Phillips was a lonely single man before the time storm, but he now has a family.
 Flynn tells Phillips this information to give him an incentive to keep the timeline intact.